In this guide

-In 2013 the UK government instructed ISPs to offer an opt-out network wide filter on all broadband services, aimed at blocking adult material without the need for end users to worry about installing and configuring additional software.
+In 2013 the UK government instructed ISPs to offer a network-wide filter on all broadband services, aimed at blocking adult material without the need for end users to worry about installing and configuring additional software.

 But there are problems with this approach.
-For one, it means your entire connection is filtered, and while that may be useful when it comes to protecting children it could inconvenience the grown up members of a household.
+For one, it means your entire connection is filtered.
+While that may be useful when it comes to protecting children it could inconvenience the grown up members of a household.
 In turn they may disable it or use workarounds, which ends up rendering the whole exercise pointless.

 But however you feel about this effort, there’s no denying the fact that the internet contains an enormous amount of material which is completely unsuitable for children.

 Yet it’s utterly essential to modern life, and this causes a real headache for parents.
 The internet is an invaluable research tool for homework, among many other things, and denying children access because you’re concerned about what they might be seeing is a step too far.

 The best option for parents is to learn how to control access and educate themselves and their kids about the dangers.
 Then you’ll know exactly what your kids are up to and you can leave this ISP level filter disabled so it doesn’t interfere with your own internet usage.